kavindujayarathne/kavindujayarathne.com/src/pages/about.md

 The knowledge I gained through all those networking experiences has helped me a lot ever since I learned them, especially when it comes to connecting the dots and seeing the bigger picture.

-This is the last chapter.
-It has finally come to an end.
+This is the end of the last chapter.

 ## Final words to the world

 I appreciate it if you’re reading this far.
-It took me exactly a complete year to go through these chapters, and I believe this will be the backbone for the rest of my journey in computer science.
+These chapters mark the major milestones that define how it all began for me, and it’s not the end.
+I believe this will be the backbone for the rest of my journey in computer science.

 What I want to say at the end is, keep loving what you’re doing.
 Sometimes in life, you might be unable to do what you really want.
 If that’s the case, then do what you have to do with love and